TheTHINGYEEE/Crea-val-Minecraft/README.md

 If you right click a specific block, it will get that block for you and replace what you are holding in your hand.
 I know, its dumb, but it is still good?

+# By the way, i am a novice coder of Minecraft Plugins.